containerum/containerum/README.md

 *or

-You can use Let's Kube [Let's Kube](https://github.com/containerum/letskube) utility to install the latest verions of Docker and Kubernetes on your VMs.
+You can use [Let's Kube](https://github.com/containerum/letskube) utility to install the latest verions of Docker and Kubernetes on your VMs.

 ## How to install (Quick start)
 Run